dragon7-fc/misc/algorithm/LeetCode/README.md

 ```
 * [Hard] 1157.
 Online Majority Element In Subarray

-### split to half then sort and binary search all possibility
+### Meet-in-the-Middle, generate all combinartion then for each sum in left[k], use binary search to find the most "complementary" sum in right[n-k]
 ```c++
 class Solution {
     void gen_subset(int i, int j, vector<int> &nums, vector<vector<int>> &rst) {